 Preparing for Classes

 Classes on campus look different from this year because we recognize that not all our students are physically on campus for all or part of the semester and because of the need for social distancing in classrooms.
 Most classes are a combination of in-person and online work and interaction.
 Some courses are fully online, whether the class members are living on campus or elsewhere.
-Most of the courses previously scheduled for the fall and anticipated for the spring will be taught in those two semesters.

 The time between classes is now 20 minutes to allow students and faculty to clean surfaces before and after classes.
 On Tuesdays and Thursdays, the time between classes at the lunch period is now 30 minutes to allow safe serving of students.
 The class schedule extends to 5 p.m.
 Monday through Friday.